In this article, we are going to learn some facts about Peru.

 When it comes to architecture Peru is known for its magical landscape painted with architectural masterpieces of the Incas and colonial buildings.

 Incan architecture is the most culturally significant architecture in Peru today.
 The Incan citadel of Machu Picchu is the most recognized feature of Incan architecture.

 Throughout the colonial period, baroque and renaissance architectural styles were incorporated, while maintaining much of the original Incan architecture.

-The mythical zeal of Peru’s architecture draws countless visitors to the country each year.
+Each year the mythical zeal of Peru’s architecture draws countless visitors to the country.
 The Indigenous Nazca culture of Peru created the famous Nazca lines.

 The Nazca Lines are a series of geoglyphs carved into the ground.
 Located roughly 150 miles south of the Capital, these lines depict various plants, animals, and shapes.

-The Nazca lines are over 2,000 years old and can only be fully viewed from the air or space.
+Being over 2,000 years the Nazca lines can only be fully viewed from the air or space.

 - Interesting Facts About Uruguay